Have you ever felt so overwhelmed with all of the information out there telling you how to eat well?

 Of course, when we’re talking about nutrition and caring for your wellbeing, we want to make sure that you’re nourishing yourself.
 At the same time, we don’t want anyone to feel that eating healthy is difficult, time-consuming, or taking away from the joy in life.

-This Framework ensures each and every meal is packed with all the vitamins, minerals, and nutrients your body needs so you can feel satiated (full), energized, and well-nourished so you can tackle your day and know that you’ve cared for your health.
+This template ensures each and every meal is packed with all the vitamins, minerals, and nutrients your body needs so you can feel satiated (full), energized, and well-nourished so you can tackle your day and know that you’ve cared for your health.

 No Counting or Tracking

 We’ve all been on one of those diets or plans where you have to count and track everything you eat.
 While that might work for some people for a short-term fix, that’s not realistic to maintain 365 days a year for your whole life.

 Most of the time, we’re not eating in situations where it’s even possible to track every ingredient, use measuring cups to dish out a portion, or know what’s even in the dish.
 We go out to eat, we eat at our friends’ or our family’s homes, etc. That’s what normal life looks like!

 That’s why counting and tracking don’t work for our everyday life and why it becomes cumbersome or not even possible to keep up with.
 And when you’re not able to count and track something, you then don’t have the skills you need in order to navigate your food choices.

 This is why so many people get stuck in the start-and-stop cycle that prevents them from maintaining healthy eating habits in their day-to-day life.